ros2/design/articles/content_filtering.md

   ```
 - A single filter_expression and a sequence of expression_parameters can be modified dynamically at runtime.
   This is because of use cases for `/parameter_events` and action `feedback` and `status` topics, parameter filtering expression is dependent on user application, and action client has multiple goal id to handle.
+- You can see DDS Specification [Annex B - Syntax for Queries and Filters](https://www.omg.org/spec/DDS/1.4/PDF).

 ### Improvement Result